 Gloucester Griffins Minor Lacrosse is all about raising awareness for the sport of lacrosse… the fastest game on two feet!

 The sport of lacrosse is a combination of basketball, soccer and hockey.
 Anyone can play lacrosse – big or small.
 The game requires and rewards coordination and agility, not brawn.
 Quickness and speed are two highly prized qualities in lacrosse.

 Canada’s national summer sport, lacrosse is fast-paced and exhilarating.
 Abrupt starts and stops, precision passes and quick shots are all routine in action-packed men’s and women’s lacrosse.

 Founded in 1970, Gloucester Lacrosse offers House League & Competitive Box Lacrosse Programs for Boys & Girls Age 3-21.
-Talented players can move on to play junior lacrosse with the Jr. ‘B’ and Jr. ‘C’ clubs that carry the same Griffins name as its minor competitive teams.
+Talented players can move on to play junior lacrosse with the team that carries the same Griffins name as its minor competitive teams.

 The Griffins have known a number of provincial and national-champion teams over the years, and many players have competed for Ontario and Canada, earned NCAA scholarship opportunities, and advanced to play lacrosse professionally (not to mention several pro hockey alumni as well).

 Visit us online at: http://www.gloucester-lacrosse.com